project-striker/project-striker.github.io/sociology.md

         - Girls are taught different knowledge (e.g they might be discouraged from taking harder subjects)
         - Teachers have high hopes for boys while they assume that the future of girls is domestic work.
         - Head teachers and senior staff are often male, giving the impression that men are suited for leadership roles.

+**Education and social mobility**

+<u>**Functionalists**</u> believe education allows social mobility. <u>If</u> there is <u>equal opportunity</u>, meaning **socio-economic background is eliminated**, the true level of individuals **based on their abilities and effort can be reached.** This is known as <u>**meritocracy**</u>.
+Functionalists believe that the education system is fair because it is based on shared values.

+However, according to <u>**Marxists**,</u> social class, gender, and ethnicity play a bigger part than meritocracy.
+Thus, schools produce ascribed inequalities.
+Wealthier parents are able to provide their children with advantages by throwing money at, example, private tutors.
+Those students have sponsor mobility, while less fortunate students lack social and cultural capital.
+Marxists see mobility as a safety valve: The brightest working class people are recruited to be part of the ruling class, so that potential leaders of the working class are eliminated, making revolution less likely.

+**How “internal” and “external” factors affect achievements in school**
+- Social class (as an external factor) and internal factors

+Working class underachievement largely focuses on the nature of society (the macro scale).
+They may lack the cash to afford resources such as private tutors which gives wealthier students a head start.
+However, school factors are also important.
+In a study by Micheal Rutter and colleagues, good schools can turn the life chances of students for the better.
+These positive features include
+- Well trained teachers who lead by example, have an exemplary personality and can care for as well as make students motivated.
+- Empowerment of students such as assigning of leadership roles to them (e.g student council)
+- Presence of high achievers who can help other students

+According to research, what happens in classrooms is a major contributor to underachievement.
+An example can be seen in stereotyping, or labeling, which in this case is based on social class.
+For example, teachers may see them as lazy or deviant.
+This can of course demotivate students, making them less likely to succeed in the world of education.
+This is called the (negative) self-fulfilling prophecy.
+However, if the student shows a performance opposite of this label, it can be called the self-negating prophecy.